JaneluTaiyi/Daily-life-Python/README.md

 # Daily-life-Python
-This repository showcases my skills in using Python to analysis everyday-life problems.
+---This repository showcases my skills in using Python to analysis everyday-life problems.

-The repository structure:
+---The repository structure:

 1 Q&A_perfect_shuffle.pdf, perfect_shuffle.py